KarolinDuerr/BA-SagaPattern/README.md

 The `EventuateTram_FailurePerf-Evaluation` is also based on the `EventuateTram` application but includes additional sections that provoke different failure scenarios given a certain input.

 The same applies to the `NetflixConductor_FailurePerf-Evaluation` directory, but the implementation is based on the `NetflixConductor` application.
+The directory `Camunda_FailurePerf-Evaluation` rests on the same concept.

 -----------------------------------------------------------------------------
 For more information about the projects and their setups see the `Readme` files in the respective directories.